crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 #### Survey Questions
 </div>
 <div class="panel-body" markdown="1">
 Below are the questions that you will be asked to answer about the company or project that you are profiling.
-Please submit your answers via [the questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form)
+Please submit your answers via [the questionnaire](https://docs.google.com/forms/d/1fxe5cwKqM5M2J6NGAsqC30hvNQ0JX4woJV0zOZhRNsU/viewform?usp=send_form).
+We recommend that you **save your survey answers in a file on your own computer**, rather than typing them directly into the Google form, so that you can have a copy to use when you do your video profile.
+You won't be able to access your answers from Google after you press submit.

 * What company are you profiling?
 * What online resources did you use in researching it?